gpufit/Gpufit/docs/customization.rst

             break;
         }

   4b.
-For calculation of the gradients of Chi-square:
+Calculation of the gradients of Chi-square:

     .. code-block:: cuda